-$^{12}$ AUTOCONTROL provides mandatory copy advice for companies who signed the PAOS Code (food advertising intended for children) and the Toys Code.
+11 AUTOCONTROL provides mandatory copy advice for companies who signed the PAOS Code (food advertising intended for children) and the Toys Code.

-6 Pre-Clearance service
+5 Pre-Clearance service

-82,681 ads were pre-cleared in 2022 by the 3 SROs providing this service
+84,448 ads were pre-cleared in 2023 by the 3 SROs providing this service

-In some European countries, certain categories of advertising, such as those appearing on TV and radio, or ads for particular sectors, such as alcohol advertisements, are subject to compulsory pre-clearance.
+In 3 European countries, namely France, Portugal, and the UK, ads appearing on TV and radio, or ads for particular sectors, such as alcohol advertisements, are subject to compulsory preclearance.
 The mandate is led by the local advertising industry, at the behest of either the advertisers or the media, and facilitated by the SRO, who check the ads' compliance with relevant legislation and SR rules.
 This means that advertisements in those categories must be assessed by the national advertising self-regulatory organisation for compliance with the relevant statutory or self-regulatory code before they can be broadcast or published.

-Graph 20: Pre-clearance requests across Europe from 2018 to 2022
+Graph19: Pre-clearance requests across Europe from 2019 to 2023